scottrippey/next-router-mock/README.md

 # Sync vs Async

-By default, `next-router-mock` handles route changes synchronously.
+By default, `@cubbk/next-router-mock` handles route changes synchronously.
 This is convenient for testing, and works for most use-cases.
 However, Next normally handles route changes asynchronously, and in certain cases you might actually rely on that behavior.
-If that's the case, you can use `next-router-mock/async`.
+If that's the case, you can use `@cubbk/next-router-mock/async`.
 Tests will need to account for the async behavior too; for example:

 ```jsx